undert03/vera-roomba/README.md

 -----------

 - Extract your the Vera Roomba zip file you downloaded from

+- Uploads contents of icons folder to: /www/cmh/skins/default/icons (using WinSCP)

 - Uploads contents of libs folder to: /usr/lib/lua (using WinSCP)